 Some facts about this mental health disorder

-- According to WHO, one in two people living with schizophrenia do not receive care for the condition.
-Care of persons with schizophrenia can be provided at community level, with active family and community involvement.
+- According to WHO, one in two people living with schizophrenia does not receive care for the condition.
+Care of persons with schizophrenia can be provided at the community level, with an active family and community involvement.

 What causes schizophrenia

 - Genetic factors: A person with a history of schizophrenia in the family may be at a higher risk of developing this disorder.

 - Structural and Chemical deformations in the brain: Cranial scans and post-mortem studies have shown certain structural anomalies in brain-like enlarged ventricles or reduced brain volume in patients suffering from schizophrenia.
 Chemical anomalies include an imbalance of certain neurotransmitters in the brain like dopamine and serotonin

 - Untreated stress and anxiety: Stress and anxiety may contribute to schizophrenia as they can cause a change in behaviour, increased nervousness, rise in temper levels, and poor communication and social skills.

 - Family factors: Tensions in the family, history of childhood emotional and/or sexual abuse, lack of interpersonal communication may also be important factors contributing to this mental health disorder.

 Suicide rates are higher